ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](sparse_lines_near.png)](sparse_lines_near.png)

-This leakage of colors is the main problem with using [Shepards Method](#shepards) for 'hole filling' especially when multiple holes are involved, as the colors involved with one hole, can and will leak into and effect the colors in a completely different hole.
+This leakage of colors is the main problem with using [Shepards Method](#shepards) for 'hole filling' especially when multiple holes are involved, as the colors involved with one hole, can and will leak into and affect the colors in a completely different hole.
 And visa-versa.

 It is an understanding of boundaries that forms the difference between [Shepards Method](#shepards), and another form of color 'hole-filling' known as '*Color Diffusion*'.